 Bacteria and fungi simply proliferate in acidic environments, since their job is to feed off of decay and acids (they even live in our lymph nodes and help us eliminate lymph waste), so killing them on the skin surface is a very faulty approach.

 Instead, focus on bringing alkaline chemistry into your body by eating plenty of organic fruits and veggies, drinking water for hydration, and lowering stress levels that are taxing on the liver.

-If you found this information helpful and would like to learn even more amazing facts about your skin, how your body works, and the essential steps to detoxify all areas of your life, you can get my free guide to healing all skin issues found on the bottom of my home page.
+If you found this information helpful and would like to learn even more amazing facts about what it takes to detoxify safely and effectively, you can get my free guide to healing through detox on my home page.